Pakistan journalists face charges for criticizing military | DW | 18.01.2021

-Criticizing Pakistan's military has become riskier, and journalists are being targeted for flimsy offenses under a beefed-up "electronic crimes" law.
+Criticizing Pakistan's military has become riskier, and journalists are being singled out for flimsy offenses under a beefed-up "electronic crimes" law.
+DW speaks with one of the journalists targeted.

 Toor was being charged with spreading "negative propaganda" against the Pakistani state and its institutions through social media under the Pakistan Electronic Crimes Act 2016 (PECA).